rromanotero/minios/README.md

 Rafael Roman Otero and Alex Aravind.
 2018.
 MiniOS: an instructional platform for teaching operating systems labs. arXiv:1811.09792, Dec 2018.
 [PDF here](https://arxiv.org/abs/1811.09792v2)

 Rafael Roman Otero and Alex Aravind.
 2015.
 MiniOS: An Instructional Platform for Teaching Operating Systems Projects.
 In Proceedings of the 46th ACM Technical Symposium on Computer Science Education (SIGCSE ’15).
 ACM, New York, NY, USA, 430-435.
-[PDF here](http://embedntks.com/datastructs/papers/minios%20paper%20%28published%20version%29.pdf)

 This is the one about teaching computer architecture:

 Rafael Roman Otero and Alex Aravind.
 2018.
 Teaching Computer Architecture Labs using a MCU Platform.
 In Proceedings of the 23rd Western Canadian Conference on Computing Education (WCCCE '18).
 ACM, New York, NY, USA, Article 3, 6 pages.
-[PDF here](http://embedntks.com/datastructs/papers/wccce%20teaching%20computer%20architecture%20%28published%20version%29.pdf)